pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

     readonly y: number;

     // the specified listener is to be called whenever the center point of the base moves
-    // (i.e., its X or Y coordinates change) addEventListener(name: 'move', listener: () => void): void;
+    // (i.e., whenever its X or Y coordinates change) addEventListener(name: 'move', listener: () => void): void;

     removeEventListener(name: 'move', listener: () => void): void;